How to Cook Sweet Rice: The Glutinous Sticky Rice

 What Is Sweet Rice?

-Sweet rice is a type of rice with a high amylopectin content, a substance that makes the grains sticky.
+Sweet rice is another name for glutinous rice, a type of rice with a high amylopectin content that makes the grains sticky and slightly chewy when cooked.
 Hence, once it is cooked, this rice is so sticky that people also call it sticky rice.
 I’m not sure how and why the sweet word became the name of this grain because it does not taste sweet at all unless you put sugar in it.
 Anyway.

-Another name for this rice is glutinous rice.
-But make sure you don’t confuse yourself with gluten.
-A long time ago, I used to think that this rice contained high amounts of gluten, so I thought that’s why it was called glutinous rice.
+Although another name for this rice is glutinous rice, make sure you don’t confuse it with gluten.
+A long time ago, I used to think this rice contained a high amount of gluten, so I thought that’s why it was called glutinous rice.
 Little did I know that it had nothing to do with gluten.
 In fact, sweet rice is actually gluten-free, making it safe for those with gluten intolerance.

 In the Far East, sweet rice is a staple among snacks and sweet dishes.
+It is commonly used in Asian dishes, desserts, and savory recipes.
 You might come across a dish made of these grains in Thai, Vietnamese, Indonesian, Chinese, Korean, and Japanese cuisines.

 Chances are you’ve known a Thai dessert made of sticky rice with mango, Japanese mochi, or Korean tteok (rice cake) in popular tteoppoki.
 In Indonesia, we have an endless variety of snacks and sweet dishes that are made with glutinous rice.
-Semar Mendem, Lemper, Klepon, Onde-Onde, Bubur Ketan Hitam, Wajik, and Lemang are only some examples.
+Semar Mendem, Lemper, Klepon, Onde-Onde, Bubur Ketan Hitam, Wajik, and Lemang are just a few examples.
 God willing, I will try to share more recipes that use glutinous rice.

 Glutinous Sticky Rice is Called Ketan in Indonesia

-In Indonesia, we call this sticky rice Ketan, and there are two different types of glutinous rice, i.e., black glutinous rice, which is called Ketan Hitam in Indonesian, and white glutinous rice, which is called Ketan Putih.
+In Indonesia, we call this sticky rice Ketan, and there are two types of glutinous rice: black glutinous rice, called Ketan Hitam in Indonesian, and white glutinous rice, called Ketan Putih.

 Both have the same sticky texture and taste.
 Its color is the only difference.

-Here, I’m using the white type of sweet rice as it’s more easily available in my local Asian shops.
+Here, I’m using white sweet rice because it’s more readily available at my local Asian shops.

 Where to Get Sweet Rice